Kiba Lumberg

 Kiba Lumberg, real name Kirsti Leila Annikki Lumberg (born 27 May 1956), is a Finnish artist and author of Finnish Kale descent.
 She is known as a critic of the traditional Roma culture.

 Biography

 Lumberg was born in Lappeenranta.
 She ran away from her family at the age of 13 because of fear, violence, and subjugation.
 Many of her works are inspired by her childhood experience.
 Lumberg gained nationwide publicity in 1997 when a television mini-series of the traditional Kale life, based on her screenplay, titled Tumma ja hehkuva veri, was shown on television.
-In 2007 Lumberg received death threats after criticizing the Romani culture on television.
+In 2007, Lumberg received death threats after criticizing Romani culture on television.

-Along with other prominent members of the Finnish Roma community, Lumberg, percussionist Rainer Friman (fi), and author Veijo Baltzar criticized Miranda Vuolasranta, President of the European Roma & Traveller Forum, accusing her of downplaying problems and excluding critical voices.
-In 2008 Vuolasranta was forced to pay a fine after Lumberg accused her of defamation of character.
+Along with other prominent members of the Finnish Romani community, Lumberg, singer Rainer Friman (fi), and author Veijo Baltzar criticized Miranda Vuolasranta, President of the European Roma & Traveller Forum, accusing her of downplaying problems and excluding critical voices.
+In 2008, Vuolasranta was forced to pay a fine after Lumberg accused her of defamation.